Conference Agenda

 🟩 Free Resources & Grant Opportunities for Choice Schools: What’s Available and How to Access It | Amy Swann

 Private and charter schools are often expected to deliver high-quality programming with limited resources, yet many available funding opportunities remain underutilized.
-This session demystifies grants, partnerships, and free support spanning federal, state, and nonprofit sources—and show how to align them with school priorities.
+This session demystifies grants, partnerships, and free support spanning federal, state, and nonprofit sources and shows how to align them with school priorities.
 Participants will gain practical strategies to secure funding, avoid compliance pitfalls, and build sustainable support for student success.

 🟫 Student Ethics in Florida | Andrew Locantora